Clathrate gun hypothesis: Permian–Triassic extinction event

-Global warming feedback
+Climate change feedback

 Modern deposits

 Most deposits of methane clathrate are in sediments too deep to respond rapidly, and 2007 modelling by Archer suggests that the methane forcing derived from them should remain a minor component of the overall greenhouse effect.
 Clathrate deposits destabilize from the deepest part of their stability zone, which is typically hundreds of metres below the seabed.
-A sustained increase in sea temperature will warm its way through the sediment eventually, and cause the shallowest, most marginal clathrate to start to break down; but it will typically take on the order of a thousand years or more for the temperature signal to get through.
+A sustained increase in sea temperature will warm its way through the sediment eventually, and cause the shallowest, most marginal clathrate to start to break down; but it will typically take on the order of a thousand years or more for the temperature change to get that far into the seabed.
+Further, subsequent research on midlatitude deposits in the Atlantic and Pacific Ocean found that any methane released from the seafloor, no matter the source, fails to reach the atmosphere once the depth exceeds 430 m, while geological characteristics of the area make it impossible for hydrates to exist at depths shallower than 550 m.